The Problem Is Simple

 What's Next

-We're currently matching our first cohort of volunteer developers with nonprofit projects.
-If you're a nonprofit that needs software or a developer who wants to volunteer, we'd love to hear from you.
+We're currently matching our first cohort of volunteer developers with community projects.
+If your organization serves a community and needs software — whether or not it has official nonprofit status — or you're a developer who wants to volunteer, we'd love to hear from you.

 This is just the beginning.
 We're building something that we hope will make a real difference — one project at a time.